Mathematics at N.K.P.S.

 At N.K.P.S. teachers use the I.S.T.A.R. approach to teach Mathematics.
-This approach is used in Math lessons taught daily throughout the week during Math Blocks.
+This approach is used in Maths lessons taught daily throughout the week during Maths Blocks.

 Warm Up/Tuning In

 Occurs at the beginning of the Math lesson.
-The focus is on Math fluency such as mental math strategies.
+The focus is on Maths fluency such as mental maths strategies.

 This stage is where the Learning Intentions and Success Criteria are shared and made visible to the students to enable them to access the learning at their own level.
 This stage focuses on the skill or concept explicitly being taught in the lesson.

 This is where the intentional teaching of the Mathematical concept is taught.
 The teacher models a strategy and teaches skills and concepts with the whole class.
 In this stage, the students move from Concrete to Representational to Abstract learning.

 Students have a try at the activity in groups, pairs or individually whilst the teacher supports and scaffolds their learning.

 Students work on the activity and apply their learning independently.

 At key teaching points during the lesson and at the end of the lesson, the learning will be reviewed and reflected upon.
 Teachers focus on the Success Criteria with students recognising and reflecting on what they have learnt during the lesson.